rob-myers/rob-myers.github.io/README.md

 - avoid jerky fade in/out
 - avoid lag caused by floyd-warshall, or at least indicate it

-- can bring bg processed to foreground
+- can bring bg process to foreground

 - string-pulling
 - actors move along them via css